 In summary, at this particular time I don't see anything unique about the Susitna project.
-There is no doubt that it contains many challenging and interesting aspects, but most of the challenges that we recognize at pregeotechnical studies/page 20 sent have been successfully engineered on other projects.
+There is no doubt that it contains many challenging and interesting aspects, but most of the challenges that we recognize at pre-

 Shown here is the construction of the underground powerplant at Oroville Dam in California.